ChatGPT AI - Cloze Game (Difficulty 4)

 Step 4 - Analyze ChatGPT’s Response

-Here is a summary of the key issues:- The response may be too long.
-This will not only exceed the word limit, but also make the user wait too long.
+Here is a summary of the key issues:- The reply might be too long.
+That can exceed the word limit and cause the user to wait longer.

-The first 2 issues are fairly easy to fix.
-Can you give it a try before moving to the next step?
+The first 2 issues are relatively easy to fix.
+Can you give it a try before moving on to the next step?

 Step 5 - Fix Issues with Token Count and Question Count